-All of these can be avoided by doing the following:
+All of these stressors can be avoided with the following instructions:

-- Warm/cool the package as necessary to match aquarium temperature.
+- Warm/cool the package as necessary to match the aquarium temperature.
 After approximately 15 minutes, it will be all right to fully open the bag and pour the contents out through a net.
 The wastewater is discarded.
 As an option, one might perform a quick rinse (again through the net) using aquarium system water.
-This water too is discarded.
+This water should also be discarded.
 The macro can then be tossed directly into the tank!

-- Do leave the lights off for the remainder of the first day.
+- Leave the lights off for the remainder of the first day.
 This lessens metabolic pressure on the plants while they adjust to their new environment.
-If possible, it can be advantageous to dim the lights on their first day of operation over the new plant mass.
+If possible, it will also be advantageous to dim the lights over the new plant mass the following day.

-Because all selections in the CleanMacro™ Series have already been inspected/pretreated to remove potential pest organisms, you can spend more time with your fish!
+Because all of the macroalgae we offer has already been inspected/pretreated to remove potential pest organisms, you can spend more time with your fish!

 How do I Acclimate my Copepods?

 Particularly for animals that live in water, jumping from one environment to another--even if quite similar physically and chemically--can present serious stress.
 Yes, “pods” (copepods, amphipods, etc.), are known to be incredibly resilient and ...